fuglaro/filet-lignux/filetlignux/filetwm/README.md

 Many other configurations can be made via this plugin system and supported options include: colors, layout, borders, keyboard commands, launcher command, monitors, and top-bar actions.
 Any non-static global variable in the `filetwm.c` source file can be changed in this way.
 Please see the Configuraton Section.

+If you customise the user config plugin to change the behaviours around documented things like keyboard shortcuts, you can update the Help action by creating a custom man page at `~/.config/filetwmconf.1`.

 ### Status bar text
 To configure the status text on the top-bar, set the name of the Root Window with a tool like `xsetroot`.
 There are many examples configured for other Window Managers that respect a similar interface.
 Check out `filetstatus` from the FiletLignux project for a solution engineered under the same philosophies as this project.